 100%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is an excellent skill description that clearly defines its scope (Hotwire form workflows), lists specific concrete capabilities, provides explicit trigger guidance, and proactively disambiguates from related skills.
-The boundary-drawing with sibling skills is particularly strong and would help Claude select the correct skill even among a large set of Hotwire-related skills.
+This is an excellent skill description that clearly defines its scope (Hotwire form workflows), lists specific concrete capabilities, provides explicit trigger guidance, and proactively disambiguates from five related skills.
+The boundary-setting with other skills is particularly strong and would help Claude select the right skill even among a large pool of Hotwire-related skills.

 | Dimension | Reasoning | Score |